r4victor/tenthousandmeters/content/blog/python_bts_01.md

 };
 ```

-The first frame is created to execute a module's code object.
+The first frame is created to execute the module's code object.
 CPython creates a new frame whenever it needs to execute another code object.
 Each frame has a reference to the previous frame.
 Thus, frames form a stack of frames, also known as the call stack, with the current frame sitting on top.
-When a function is called, a new frame is pushed on the stack.
-On return from the currently executing frame, CPython continues execution of the previous frame by remembering its last processed instruction.
-In some sense the CPython VM does nothing but constructs and executes the frames.
-But as we'll soon see, this summary, to put it mildly, hides some details.
+When a function is called, a new frame is pushed onto the stack.
+On return from the currently executing frame, CPython continues the execution of the previous frame by remembering its last processed instruction.
+In some sense, the CPython VM does nothing but constructs and executes the frames.
+However, as we'll soon see, this summary, to put it mildly, hides some details.

 ### Threads, interpreters, runtime